spec0p/pg-docs/install.md

 <a name="install"></a>
 <h3 data-magellan-destination="install">Install Phune Gaming</h3>

-To install the Phune Gaming client platform, follow the steps below:
+Install the Phune Gaming client platform by following the steps below:

 * Unzip the platform into a local folder.
 * Inside the platform create a new folder called `game`.